Scientists have discovered that a single-celled organism can negotiate the shortest way through a maze.

 http://www.ted.com Neuroanatomist Jill Bolte Taylor had an opportunity few brain scientists would wish for: One morning, she realized she was having a massive stroke.
 As it happened -- as she felt her brain functions slip away one by one, speech, movement, understanding -- she studied and remembered every moment.
 This is a powerful story about how our brains define us and connect us to the world and to one another.

-experts, mirrors the structure of the science, with cosmological theory and astronomical instruments side by side.
+COSMIC JOURNEY: A HISTORY OF SCIENTIFIC COSMOLOGY.
+The history of cosmology is a grand story of discovery, from ancient Greek astronomy to -space telescopes.
+This Website, prepared by experts, mirrors the structure of the science, with cosmological theory and astronomical instruments side by side.

 Baltimore is as musically diverse as anywhere else, but in 2008, indie rockers associate the city with colorful, energetic music, from the expatriated Animal Collective to Dan Deacon's Wham City crew.
 The music of Beach House, the Baltimore-based duo of multi-instrumentalist Alex Scally and vocalist/organist Victoria Legrand, is a shadow narrative running parallel to this trend: Their delicate, lovelorn pop comes in the form of deathly waltzes and dark pastoral dirges on which Legrand sings about desire, loss, and dreams as if telling a ghost story, splitting the difference between lovely and creepy.